Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/exceptions/README.md

 - By default, Checked Exceptions are not forwarded in calling chain (propagated).

+## Using throws keyword

+*Only **Checked exception** should be declared*, because **Unchecked Exception** are under your control (so correct your code) And **Errors** are beyond your control.

+**Advantage :** By using throws keyword Checked Exception can be propagated (forwarded in call stack).
+It provides information to the caller of the method about the exception.

+If you are calling a method that declares an exception, you must either caught or declare the exception.

+1. You caught the exception i.e. handle the exception using try/catch.
+  - the code will be executed fine whether exception occurs during the program or not.

+2. You declare the exception i.e. specifying throws with the method.
+  - if exception does not occur, the code will be executed fine.
+  - if exception occures, an exception will be thrown at runtime because throws does not handle the exception.

+You can rethrow and exception by throwing same exception in catch block.

 ## Java throw vs throws Keywords

 <table class="alt">